One peril of investing – and especially stock trading – is an unexpected event.

 That’s what happened to Murray in 2008.
 And the good news for Murray’s stock traders is that he has taken the pain on their behalf.
 They can learn the lessons Murray has learned without going through what he did in 2008…

-He told everyone who attended the Daily Reckoning ‘Doomers’ Ball’ last November about it.
+He told everyone who attended the Markets and Money ‘Doomers’ Ball’ last November about it.
 But we asked Murray to (painfully) jot down the sequence of events for you to read this morning.
 Here’s how it panned out:

 ‘I was long 30 September 2008 emini S+P 500 1200 puts (Expiry on 19th September).
 Lehman collapsed on the 15th September.